tanhernandez/gotta-catch-em-all/README.md

 #### Evolution Thumbnails

-If you're in the Evolution Tab, click the thumbnails will redirect you to the Details page of the clicked Pokemon.
+If you're in the Evolution Tab, clicking the thumbnails will redirect you to the Details page of the clicked Pokemon.